SCOOP: Self-Supervised Correspondence and Optimization-Based Scene Flow: Additional Results

 \subsection{Refinement Optimization for Another Method}

-A natural question is whether a flow estimation method other than ours can benefit from our refinement optimization module.
-To address this question, we trained FLOT~\cite{puy2020flot} on 1,800 examples from the FT3D\textsubscript{o} dataset, as done for our method.
+A natural question is whether a flow estimation method other than ours can benefit from \camrdy{the proposed} refinement optimization module.
+To address this question, we trained FLOT~\cite{puy2020flot} on 1,800 examples from the FT3D\textsubscript{o} train set, as done for our method.
 Then, we evaluated FLOT's performance on the KITTI\textsubscript{o} data without or with our run-time refinement (with correspondence confidence equal to 1 for all the source points).
 Table~\ref{tbl:refinement_supp} summarizes the results.

-Training on a 10\% fraction of FT3D\textsubscript{o} degrades FLOT's performance in comparison to using the complete dataset, as reported in Table~\ref{tbl:kitti} in the main body.
+Training on a 10\% fraction of FT3D\textsubscript{o} \camrdy{data} degrades FLOT's performance in comparison to using the complete dataset, as reported in Table~\ref{tbl:kitti} in the main body.
 However, our refinement optimization substantially contributes to the flow precision of FLOT and even yields better results compared to using the whole training set.
 This experiment hints that our proposed run-time refinement is not tailor-made for \CorrFlow and can benefit another method as well.